Select Page

 Division of Ideologies

-The wall visually represented the stark contrast between the Western capitalist democratic system and the Eastern communist regime.
-It became a powerful symbol of the East-West divide.
+The wall visually stood for the gap between the Western capitalist democratic society and the Eastern communist regime.
+Instead, it symbolised the East v West divide.

 Escalation of Tensions